Bryce Taylor (basketball): Professional career

 Taylor played his rookie season in Italian Lega Basket Serie A for Sutor Montegranaro in 2008–2009.
 He then moved to German Basketball Bundesliga the following season and played for Telekom Baskets Bonn.
 In 2010 Bryce Taylor signed a short-term deal with German team Alba Berlin which was extended for the rest of the season.
 He emerged more and more into a crowd favorite due to his spectacular game.
 He re-signed for another one-year deal for the 2011–12 season, where he was even voted into the All-BBL Second Team.
 In the 2012–13 season he played for the Artland Dragons.

 In June 2013 he signed a two-year deal with Bayern Munich, and helped the club win the 2014 championship.
 In July 2014, Taylor agreed on a contract extension with Bayern until 2016, including a team option for the 2016–17 season.

 On June 25, 2017, Taylor signed a three-year contract with Brose Bamberg.
-Taylor averaged 4.4 points and 0.9 rebounds per game during the 2019-20 season.
+Taylor averaged 4.4 points and 0.9 rebounds per game during the 2019–20 season.
 He parted ways with the team on August 11, 2020.
 The following day, Taylor signed with the Hamburg Towers.

 Coaching

-In the 2021-22 season, Taylor served as Player Development Assistant for the Indiana Pacers in the NBA under head coach Rick Carlisle.
+In the 2021–22 season, Taylor served as Player Development Assistant for the Indiana Pacers in the NBA under head coach Rick Carlisle.
 In June 2022, he was appointed assistant coach of German Bundesliga side EWE Baskets Oldenburg.

+On October 4, 2023, Taylor became an assistant for the Indiana Mad Ants of the NBA G League.